-'Safeguarding & promoting welfare' of children is defined as: protecting children from maltreatment.
+'Safeguarding and promoting welfare' of children is defined as:

-- preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Ensuring children grow up in circumstances consistent with safe and effective care. - Taking action to enable all to have the best outcomes.